dataflow-operator/docs/docs/en/connectors.md

     # Table to write to (required)
     table: target_table

-    # Batch size for inserts (optional, default: 1)
+    # Batch size for inserts (optional, default: 1).
+0 = flush only by timer
-    # Increase for better performance
     batchSize: 100
+    # Flush interval in seconds (optional, default: 10).
+0 = disable timer
+    batchFlushIntervalSeconds: 10

     # Auto-create table (optional, default: false)
     # If true, creates table with VARCHAR column for JSON data